 Pastor Larry Cook of Immanuel Church in Lansdale Pennsylvania befriended Simon and Purity Kiruri, a couple from Naivasha, Kenya who were students at Hatfield Bible College.

 The Kiruris had established Evelyn Memorial Compassionate Ministry to serve the “street children” of Kenya.
-Through the grace of God and the sponsorships of Immanuel Church and other organizations, the mission soon grew to serve more than 200 children.
+Through the grace of God and the sponsorships of Kenya's Kids and other organizations, the mission soon grew to serve more than 200 children.

 Political unrest and violence led to thousands of deaths and more than 300,000 homeless men, women, and children.
 Evelyn Memorial Compassionate Ministries shifts its focus to establishing refugee camps and churches.

-Meanwhile, Immanuel Church continued to focus on the needs of the “street children.”
+Meanwhile, Kenya's Kids continued to focus on the needs of the “street children.”

 Our leadership team visits Mbooni Children’s home in the Machakos area for the first time.
-Impressed with the leadership of Rev. Benjamin Kamende and his staff, a new partnership and a new name, “Kenya’s Kids,” was established, along with a new alliance with the Africa Inland Church in the Machakos area of Kenya.
+Impressed with the leadership of Rev. Benjamin Kamende and his staff, a new partnership and a new name, “Kenya’s Kids,” was established, along with a new alliance with the AIC network in the Machakos area of Kenya.